-The Master's Course in Mathematical and Theoretical Physics is offered in two modes, the MMathPhys for Oxford students and the MSc for students from outside Oxford.
+The Master's Course in Mathematical and Theoretical Physics is offered in two modes, the MMathPhys for existing Oxford undegraduates and the MSc for students from outside Oxford.
 The academic content is identical for both modes.
-If you are an Oxford MPhys, MMath or MPhysPhil student, who transfers to the MMathPhys you will graduate as a "Master of Mathematical and Theoretical Physics" with a double classification consisting of the BA degree class in your original subject and an MMathPhys degree class.
+If you are an Oxford MPhys, MMath or MPhysPhil student who transfers to the MMathPhys you will graduate as a "Master of Mathematical and Theoretical Physics" with a double classification for Parts A and B as previously assigned by the Part B Examiners in the subject in which you sat those parts.
 If you are a student on the MSc course, you will graduate with an "MSc in Mathematical and Theoretical Physics."